symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

     interface (see at the bottom) or with fixtures.

     However, before we can explain how to do that, you need to understand how the DynamicRouter works.
-An example will come :ref:`later in this document <routing-document>`.
+An example will come :ref:`later in this document <start-routing-document>`.

-.. _routing-getting-controller-template:
+.. _start-routing-getting-controller-template:

 Getting the Controller and Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~